-Recently, a debt collector who led five other accomplices to a food stall in Funan DigitaLife Mall.
+There is many cases in Singapore of debt collection agencies harassing and abusing debtors.
+One such example was when a debt collector and five other accomplices to a food stall in Funan DigitaLife Mall.
 They proceeded to damage the stall and disrupt its business while attempting to collect the debt.
-On 16 November 2017, they were sentenced to four years and two months’.
+On 16 November 2017, they were sentenced to four years and two months in jail.
 The debt collector was convicted of several offences, including unlawful assembly to commit harassment and mischief with common intention.

 Other Debt Collectors in the News